 Not going through medical tests before buying a policy can be costlier.
 Assuming that you are healthy and proving it are two different things.
 If you go through medical tests, then you can prove that you’re fit and fine.

-Here we have tried to layout information which is simple and easily applicable.
-But still, factors like your age, job and dependents dictate the level of coverage you need.
+Here we have tried to layout information that is simple and easily applicable.
+But still, factors like your age, job, and dependents dictate the level of coverage you need.

 You must remember that after buying a policy, you should review your policy at least every year and whenever your family situation changes.
 Like if you have a baby, then you should increase your cover.